Chocolate Whipped Cream

-However, if you need it to last longer, such as on top of a pie, you’ll want to use heavy whipping cream.
+However, if you need it to last longer, such as on top of angel food cake, you’ll want to use heavy whipping cream.

-It’s much easier (and faster) to keep a pint in your fridge and make your own than run to the store.
+It’s much easier (and faster) to keep heavy cream in your fridge and make your own than run to the store.

-Next, you want to start beating both the cream and cocoa powder on high speed until the cream starts to thicken.
+Next, start beating the cream and cocoa powder on high speed until the cream starts to thicken.

 Make sure you’re using high quality cocoa powder.
 Since there are such few ingredients, you’ll really taste the quality of what you use.

 At this point, gradually add the powdered sugar and vanilla to sweeten up the cream.

 Keep beating on high speed until stiff peaks start to form.
 This means when you pull the beater straight up, peaks will form in the cream and will not fall over.

 This takes anywhere from 3-5 minutes, depending on the speed of your mixer (or your arm muscles).

 If the tops of the peaks do fall over, that is the soft peak stage, which means you still have a few more minutes of beating left.